Camping Life is Better if Families Remain Healthy and Prepared

 Camping is just not camping without a traditional campfire.
 Whether gathering to share fireside tales or to toast marshmallows, fire safety should be practiced at all times.
 Build a campfire safely by:

-- Using an established fire pit if available or encircle the fire with rocks
+- Use an established fire pit if available or encircle the fire with rocks

 A family can prepare for an environmental emergency by: